bgracie/gutenberg/README.md

 # Gutenberg

-Gutenberg is an alternate interface for the Project Gutenberg collection.
+Gutenberg is an experimental alternate interface for the Project Gutenberg collection.

-# Deploy to dokku
+# Deploy to Dokku

 ```
 git remote add dokku dokku@<dokku-host-ip>:gutenberg